betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-v4-5.md

 **1. RC Link Loss**

 Here we want the quad to enter Stage 1 Failsafe for the Stage 1 duration, for long enough to be sure the link really is lost, then enter Stage 2 failsafe, which should be set to GPS Rescue and fly home.
-Once the link is restored, control can be restored by wiggling the sticks more than 30 degrees out from centre.
+Once the link is restored, control can be restored by wiggling the sticks more than 30 degrees out from center.

 :::danger
 Do NOT wiggle the sticks until you've got an FPV video signal back, otherwise you may regain control but not know where you're going!
 Wait until your signal strength indicator is good and you have a decent FPV feed, **then** wiggle the sticks.